 Clients establish their connection via HTTP.
 The use of HTTP proxies is supported.
 Within the HTTP connection, an SSH connection is established from the client to the server.
 Thus, the entire communication is encrypted.
 Proxies must allow HTTP CONNECT.
 Consequently, encryption happens at the application level and not at the transport level.

 The client must know the fingerprint of the server before the connection is established.
 If the fingerprint does not match the server, the client refuses the connection.
 This prevents a possible man-in-the-middle attack.

 The statically compiled client has all SSH libraries on board.
 It does not access SSH program files in the operating system.

 Tunnels are not limited to localhost.
 Any client can forward a remote TCP port to the server.
-This gives access to browser-based configurations of printers, NAS devices, routers or switches.
+This provides access to browser-based configurations of printers, NAS devices, routers, or switches.